lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 The last row will contain the total of all of the displayed transactions.

-When data is not available for any of the transaction streams, you are required to display the Header as usual with an error message, without sub-headers, sub-footers or a footer.
+When data is not available for any of the transaction streams, you are required to display the Header as usual with an error message, without Subheaders, Subfooters or a Footer.

 Here are screen shots of what the display should look like.
 Here is the top: